As a high performing local authority who put our residents at the heart of what we do, we have a lot to celebrate. Are

 - cycle discounts: save up to 32 per cent against the cost of a cycle

 - Green lease cars: take a private lease on a new low-emission car of your choice, fully maintained and insured by the provider.
-Staff will enter into a three year agreement for 36 monthly gross salary deductions, which means a saving in tax, national insurance and pension.
+Staff will enter into a two or three year agreement for monthly gross salary deductions, which means a saving in tax, national insurance and pension.
 Eligibility criteria exist for this scheme; and

 - green travel loan scheme: an interest-free loan towards an annual season ticket to get you from home to work